Intended workflows

 Note:

-An implementation of this Network Management System reference architecture may include other types of workflows not listed here, such as mobile data collection, which would introduce additional architectural considerations.
+An implementation of this network information management system reference architecture may include other types of workflows not listed here, such as mobile data collection, which would introduce additional architectural considerations.
 See related system patterns to the data editing and management system pattern for more information.

 In this topic